 Copyright © The Gallet Group

-This would appear to correspond with an entry in the Gallet timeline which says that in 1906 "The company name "Gallet & Cie, Fabrique d'horlogerie Electa" is registered to reinforce Gallet's ownership and control of the Electa brand.
+This activity corresponds with an entry in the Gallet timeline which says that in 1906 "The company name "Gallet & Cie, Fabrique d'Horlogerie Electa" is registered to reinforce Gallet's ownership and control of the Electa brand.
 Under the Electa name, Gallet produces its highest quality timepieces."
-These two items suggest to me that Société d'horlogerie Electa was still an independent company until 1 November 1906, and that Gallet actually acquired or formally merged with Société d'horlogerie Electa after this date, although it appears that there was pre-existing manufacturing and production unity between the two entities.
+These two items suggest to me that Société d'Horlogerie Electa was still an independent company until at least 1 November 1906, and that Gallet actually acquired the Société d'Horlogerie Electa some time after this date, but before the new name was registered on 14 January 1907.

 I am particularly interested in Borgel watches, that is watches with a Borgel screw case.
-Many Borgel watches, and also watches in ordinary cases with hinged backs,from the time of the Great War are fitted with the Electa movement illustrated above, or in versions of this movement, some with higher jewel counts, with jewels set in chatons and/or with centre seconds.
+Many Borgel watches, and also watches in ordinary cases with hinged backs,from the time of World War One are fitted with the Electa movement illustrated above, or in versions of this movement, some with higher jewel counts, with jewels set in chatons and/or with centre seconds.
 You can see a selection of these movements illustrated on my Movements page.

 The advertisement shown here, from the 1918 edition of the Indicateur Davoine, was provided to me by David R. Laurence, Managing Director of The Gallet Group, Inc. www.GalletWatch.com, and shows a cavalry officer inspecting his "Electa" wristwatch.
 Whether it was a Borgel watch cannot be determined from the picture, but many Electa watches were cased in Borgel cases and this advertisement is a clear indication of why these watches are often called "officer's watches."

 Notice of radiation 1914